 As I mentioned, your child might make requests for things in the middle of the night.
 Try to avoid giving any snacks, however.

 Instead, make sure that your child has gotten enough to eat during the day.
-If your child requests a drink, you can get him a small glass of water, but avoid providing any other beverages that he enjoys in the middle of the night.
+If your child requests a drink, you can get him a small glass of water.
+But avoid providing any other beverages that he enjoys in the middle of the night.

 4. Continue to avoid screens and other activities

 Do not turn on the television or allow your child to engage in any activities in the middle of the night.
 That will only create more problems.
-If he knows that waking up could lead to him getting to do fun activities, then he will wake up at night on a regular basis.
+If he knows that waking up could lead to him getting to do fun activities, then he’ll wake up at night on a regular basis.

 5. Praise your child’s successes